 As the demons, the two players can play from a variety of demonic creatures, including Imps and the Revenants.
 The demonic players can someone revive each other, so it's really going to be a battle of teamwork and strategy, versus pure skill in Doom Eternal's BattleMode.

 It was a low key reveal from Bethesda, but there will be two DLC packs for Doom Eternal.
 There were only multiplayer DLC packs for Doom back in 2016, but there will be two single player DLC packs releasing for Doom Eternal within the first year of the game lauching.

 Currently, there's no information on a price for the Doom Eternal DLC.
 You'll get access to the two DLC packs if you purchase the Digital Deluxe, or the Collector's Edition of Doom Eternal.
 We'll update this section when there's a seperate price for the two DLC packs.

 Doom Eternal Gameplay

-The footage you can see just below is the slice that was shown off at QuakeCon 2018, on Bethesda's main stage.
+Just below, you can see the debut gameplay footage for Doom Eternal, which first appeared during QuakeCon 2018.
 We can see DoomGuy forging his way through hordes of demons that have overrun Earth, all with a brand new dask ability, as well as a some sort of hook attached to the shotgun, which lets him grappel onto demons from afar, and pull himself towards them, before blasting them in the face with a weapon of choice.